Anurag0798/Autonomous-Driving-Object-Detection-System/README.md

   Processes both lane markings and detected objects in one frame, overlaying both visualizations for a complete scene understanding.
 - **Live Webcam or Video File Input:**
   Supports real-time webcam demo and processing of pre-recorded video.
-- **Alerts & Actions:**
-  Beep and save a snapshot when a person ("person" class) is detected in the webcam stream.
 - **Easy Extensibility:**
   Modular design with core functionality separated by file for customization.